Why have an e-commerce side-hustle?

 In our estimation, an ecommerce hustle could prove better than trying to climb the corporate ladder or trading stocks or cryptos.

 First, be sure there is sufficient demand.
 How “hot” is the market?
 Will customers want to order via the Internet?
+(You can test demand by listing products that aren’t available yet.)
 Check competitors sales ranks on Amazon.
 Does the niche have and spend money?
 Is your product or way of doing business better?

 What do I need to start?

 Use Ubersuggest, SEMrush and/or Ahrefs to research keywords and “spy” on competition.